screetsec/TheFatRat/README.md

 you can visit my channel  : https://www.youtube.com/channel/UCpK9IXzLMfVFp9NUfDzxFfw

 ## BUG ?

 - Submit new issue
 - pm me
+- Hey sup ? do you want ask about all my tools ? you can join me in telegram.me/offscreetsec

 ## :octocat: Credits